godaddy/engineering/_posts/2018-07-10-react-native-wdio.md

 $ wdio wdio.conf
 ```

 Check the [TestObject Dashboard](https://app.testobject.com/) to make sure the test has run.
-WebDriverIO does not update test labels and results for TestObject.
+WebDriverIO does not update test labels or results in TestObject Dashboard.
 Here are some references that can help update the test results: <https://github.com/pizzasaurusrex/TestObject> or <https://gist.github.com/rajapanidepu/0e8c0f89671a8a563a7463f8c1ff0413>

 ## Part 4: Timeouts